uyg7x/Self-Healing-Web-Scraper/README.md

 ### A resilient, learning web scraper that automatically adapts to website redesigns

-When a site changes its HTML structure, the scraper tries a **five-strategy fallback cascade** and learns which ones work best — so you never lose data after a redesign.
+When a site changes its HTML structure, the scraper tries a **six-strategy fallback cascade** and learns which ones work best — so you never lose data after a redesign.

 <br>